lunacookies/vim-strand/README.md

 A barebones plugin manager for Vim in Rust that takes advantage of Vim’s packages feature.
 Its (very ambitious) goal is to provide the fastest out-of-the-box fresh plugin installation of all Vim plugin managers.

-#### Usage
+## Installation

+### From Releases

+This is the recommended method for most users, as it allows you to skip the step of installing Rust and compiling strand yourself.
+Simply hop over to [the Releases section](https://github.com/arzg/vim-strand/releases), click on the newest release and download the binary appropriate to your machine.
+(Note that the `ubuntu-latest` binary also supports other Linux distributions).

+### From source

-There is no CD set up (yet), so to get strand you will have to clone and compile it yourself.
+If your OS is not catered to in the Releases section, you will have to clone and compile strand yourself.
 This means you will need Rust installed on your system.
 If you don’t have it already I recommend using [rustup](https://rustup.rs).
 Once you have Rust installed, run the following commands from inside your clone of this repo:

 ```bash
 > git checkout $(git describe --tags $(git rev-list --tags --max-count 1))